NEW: Bolivian VP: President Evo Morales is a "hostage of imperialism"

 Portuguese authorities wouldn’t let President Evo Morales’ plane land for refueling in Lisbon, Bolivian Defense Minister Ruben Saavedra told CNN en Español.
 French authorities also wouldn’t let the plane enter their airspace, he said.

 “We are told that there were some unfounded suspicions that Mr. Snowden was on the plane,” Bolivian Foreign Minister David Choquehuanca said.
+“We do not know who has invented this lie.
+Someone who wants to harm our country.
+This information that has been circulated is malicious information to harm this country.”

 In a televised address late Tuesday night, Bolivian Vice President Alvaro Garcia Linera described Morales as a “hostage of imperialism.”